SIsilicon/WorldEdit-BE/README.md

 - Multiblock patterns
 - Undo and Redo
 - Filling selections
+- Brushes for painting blocks

 ## Planned
 These features will be added in the near future.
-- Brushes
-- More tools and items
+- More brushes, tools and items
 - More selection shapes
 - More selection operations
 - More sophisticated patterns and masks
-- No limit to selection size
+- Basically, Java Parity

+## Documentation
+The addon comes with a quick start on how to use WorldEdit in `Settings > How to Play` while you're in the world.
+There's a more in-depth documentation over at the project's [docs page](https://worldedit-be-docs.readthedocs.io).

 ## Contribution
 ### Bug Report
-If you've encountered a bug with the addon, please do the following.
+If you've encountered a bug with the addon, please go [here](https://github.com/SIsilicon/WorldEdit-BE/issues/new?template=bug_report.md) submit one.
-1. Check the [issues page](https://github.com/SIsilicon/WorldEdit-BE/issues) to see if your bug was already reported.
-If not continue with the steps.
-2. In Minecraft, enable content log file and gui in `Settings > Creator`.
-3. Reproduce the bug and go to `Setting > Creator > Content Log History` and copy the logs, if applicable.
-4. Open a new [issue](https://github.com/SIsilicon/WorldEdit-BE/issues/new), state the bug, list the steps to reproduce and if you've got logs, paste them here too.
-5. Submit!

 ### Feature Request
 The aim of this project is to replicate as many of the original WorldEdit features as possible, so if there's a feature you want that's in the original mod, it will likely be implemented anyway if possible.
 However, you can still propose features that _aren't_ in the original mod, so long as you can make a case for how useful it can be.
 Then the proposal will be considered.

-You submit proposals [here](https://github.com/SIsilicon/WorldEdit-BE/issues).
+You submit proposals [here](https://github.com/SIsilicon/WorldEdit-BE/issues/new?template=feature_request.md).
 Make sure that a similar proposal has not been made already.

 ## License
 This addon is under the [GPLv3 license](LICENSE.txt).
 This means that you: